richardschreiber/richard-schreiber-authority/README.md

 **[legal-ai-stewardship](https://github.com/richardschreiber/legal-ai-stewardship)** — Tracks 1 and 3, 20 frameworks
 **[autism-ai-stewardship](https://github.com/richardschreiber/autism-ai-stewardship)** — Track 2, 6 frameworks

-The canon names **32 frameworks across four tracks.
-26 are published and verified live.** The remaining 6 — all of Track 4, Journalism — are named in the canon and have not been published.
+The canon names **30 frameworks across four tracks.
+26 are published and verified live.** The remaining 4 — all of Track 4, Journalism — are named in the canon and have not been published.

+**Recorded correction, August 28, 2026:** the named total was 32 until two Track 1 frameworks were retired for lack of any traceable source.
+See [tracks/track-1-ai-stewardship-and-legal.md](tracks/track-1-ai-stewardship-and-legal.md).

 [/tracks](tracks/) is the map: every framework, its track, and whether it is published, with a direct link to each one that is.
 A framework marked *Not yet published* has no canonical text, and no agent may reconstruct it from memory.